cutting-edge-visionaries/Stegoron/README.md

 How to run this tool :

-Just Clone this repositry : git clone : https://github.com/Amangondaliya555/Stegoron.git copy this folder to your any location in your computer. everything is fine and good to go.
-Just run the file stegoron by command: python3 stegoron.py And have fun with the fresh new tool build in python for people interested in cyber security.
+Just Clone this repositry : git clone : https://github.com/Amangondaliya555/Stegoron.git copy this folder to your any location in your computer.Just run the file stegoron by command: python3 stegoron.py And have fun with the fresh new tool build in python for people interested in cyber security.